What Is Milk Insurance and Why Do I Need It?August 9, 2017

 Flexibility for Any Farm

 Livestock Gross Margin-Dairy offers flexibility in two main ways.
-The first is that it allows you to choose specific months to be covered and unique number of CWT of milk per month and a unique amount of feed.
+The first is that it allows you to choose specific months to be covered and a unique number of CWT of milk per month and a unique amount of feed.

 The other major alternative, the Federal USDA Margin Protection Program (MPP), requires that the entire year be protected.
 With an MPP product, a set amount must be decided upon for the entire year.
 If an indemnity is due at the end of the year the payment will be received approximately six (6) months after the coverage period.